Skip To Main Content

 District Spelling Bee Winners

-• Isabelle Garcia (grade 8), Kyrene del Pueblo Middle School
+• Josh Garcia (grade 7), Kyrene del Pueblo Middle School

-• Kateri Peterson (grade 7), Kyrene Altadeña Middle School
+• Laura Hoyt (grade 7), Kyrene Altadeña Middle School

 Kyrene Super Students